shahrier-antor/SKODA_USED_CAR_ANALYSIS/README.md

 ## Goal of this Project :
-         1.Learning the Data Analysis Using numpy, pandas, matlotlib & seaborn.
-         2.Creating barplot & subplots.
+         1.Learning the Data Analysis Using numpy, pandas, matlotlib & seaborn 2.Creating barplot & subplots.
          3.Finding the number of unique values present in the DataFrame 4.Rounding the numeric values in a pandas column